Threat Of Winter Storm Closes Several Central New York Schools

-A winter storm that blanketed Central New York with snow and ice overnight has caused several schools to delay opening.
-The list of those schools can be found below.
+A winter storm warning has forced several schools to make early dismissal protocol and some schools have even closed.
+According to the National Weather Service heavy snow and icy conditions are expected throughout the day.

-The schools listed above have called for delays, but we will continue to provide more schools and more details as they become available.
+The schools listed above have called for early releases and closings, but we will continue to provide more schools and more details as they become available.

+The National Weather Service issued a Winter Storm Warning that will remain in effect until 7 a.m.
+Wednesday for Oneida County and 4 p.m. for Herkimer County.

 Keep Up To Date